MICC-TSC Caisson Wagon In-person Industry Day

-Lt.
-Col. Jacob Bagwell, Commander, U.S. Army Mission Installation and Contracting Command Fort Belvoir, Maj.
-Tavon Cooper, a contract specialist at MICC-Fort Belvoir, Jessica Ecker, an agreement specialist at MICC- Theater Support Center, and Jennifer Hastedt, an agreement officer, MICC-TSC, pose in front of a caisson wagon at Fort Belvoir, VA.
-MICC-TSC and The Old Guard hosted an in-person Industry Days on March 24 and 25, 2026 allowing interested vendors to see the current caisson wagons, discuss the challenges of the current caisson wagons, and tour Arlington National Cemetery to experience the challenges of using a 100-year-old caisson wagon design.
+FORT BELVOIR, VA- The U.S. Army Mission Installation and Contracting Command Theater Support Center (MICC-TSC) and the 3d U.S. Infantry Regiment, known as The Old Guard, hosted an in-person Industry Days on March 24 and 25, 2026 allowing interested vendors to see the current caisson wagons, discuss the challenges of the current caisson wagons, and tour Arlington National Cemetery to experience the challenges of using a 100-year-old caisson wagon design.

+MICC-TSC in coordination with MICC-Fort Belvoir, Virginia, is leading the procurement to create a caisson wagon prototype.
+The initiative works to lessen adverse physical impacts on horses and simplify caisson supply and maintenance while retaining the historic aesthetic using Other Transaction Authority (OTA).

+The MICC supports the Old Guard by purchasing all of the specialized equipment, training, and services they need to accomplish their ceremonial mission including the horses, tack, saddles, and many of the uniform items.
+For the horses, the MICC provides farrier services, boarding, hay, supplements, and other life support items.
+The MICC has supported the Old Guard caisson mission since 2008.

 |Date Taken: